 English SDH subtitles

 In a black-and-white prologue, a young boy witnesses the murder of an ice cream man in a small town.
 Years later, the boy, named Gregory Tutor (Howard), returns to the town to become an ice cream man himself.
 He has spent the intervening years in a mental hospital.
 He kills some people (and a dog) while doing his duties as ice cream man, leading to suspicion from local kids and the police.

 Clint Howard is clearly having great fun but it’s a shame to see the likes of David Warner and David Naughton slumming it in this uneven sometimes jokey/sometimes sick attempt to remodel the Pied Piper legend for modern times against the background of yet another ‘family familiar villain who turns out to be a nutter (The Stepfather; The Dentist, et al).

 The kids deliver good performances, which is ironic as the material is generally so weak.
-Paul Norman’s direction isn’t too bad either, considering that the mainstay of his career was composed of close-up money shots, but the entire enterprise is really brought down by Richard Lyons (Monster High) agonisingly awful synth score.
+Paul Norman’s direction isn’t too bad either, considering that the mainstay of his career was composed of close-up money shots.
+Unfortunately, the entire enterprise is really brought down by Richard Lyons’ (Monster High) agonisingly awful synth score.

 Adrian J Smith, MOVIES and MANIA